 (Q&A with the filmmakers after the screening)

+Join us as we conclude the 13th Annual Mendocino Film Festival with a showcase of our finest local filmmakers.
 Enjoy a taste of Mendocino’s homegrown talent with this sampling of the latest projects from our artistic and creative community.
-Following the program, stay for a Q&A with the filmmakers and a special performance by ruth weiss.
+Following the program, stay for a Q&A with the filmmakers.

 Directed by Laurie York & Carmen Goodyear